ArturKlauser/gem5-dev/README.md

-# Build environment for [gem5](http://gem5.org) ARM.
+# Development environment for [gem5](http://gem5.org) ARM.
 The Dockerfile in this repository creates the gem5-dev docker image that includes the build environment necessary to compile and run the gem5 ARM full system simulator.
 The image is structured in such a way that it assumes the user mounts a gem5 working directory residing on the host machine into the container running the gem5-dev image.
-The docker image hosts the full build environment, whereas the gem5 working directory holds the gem5 source code, compile artifacts, and the image file for full system simulation if desired.
+The docker image hosts the full build environment, whereas the gem5 working directory holds the gem5 source code, compile artifacts, and the image files for full system simulation if desired.

 The gem5-dev docker image is structured to run as a binary supporting several